Can a car accident settlement exceed insurance policy limits?

 As Georgia’s leading auto accident law firm, we often get questions about whether or not an auto accident settlement can exceed the insurance policy limits of the at-fault driver’s car insurance.

 I can not tell you how many times I discuss this issue with the accident victims that I represent.
-There is no doubt that this is one of the most serious challenges that a Georgia injury lawyer has to work with.
+There is no doubt that this is one of the most serious challenges that a Georgia personal injury lawyer ever has to work with.

-But, there is no simple answer as to how often an auto accident lawyer is able to recover compensation above the policy limit.
+But, there is no simple answer as to how often an auto accident lawyer is able to recover compensation above the insurance policy limit.

 Georgia drivers need to protect themselves

 Although exceeding policy limits can happen, all drivers in Georgia need to take more action in order to protect themselves.
-Additionally, Georgia lawmakers need to pass laws to increase the minimum insurance coverage required.
+Additionally, Georgia lawmakers need to pass laws to increase the minimum amount of insurance coverage required.

 This is because, the reality is that there can be some pretty steep consequences if you only carry the legal Georgia minimum insurance of $25,000.